 - 1 tablespoon vanilla extract

-- Step 1 Put the brown sugar, heavy cream, butter and salt into a medium size sauce pan over low heat.
+- Step 7 For the Caramel Sauce: Put the brown sugar, heavy cream, butter and salt into a medium size sauce pan over low heat.
 Cook while whisking for about 6-7 minutes or until it begins to thicken.

 - Step 8 Add the vanilla extract and cook for an additional 1-2 minutes.
 Remove from the heat and cool slightly.